gagan-daka/guess-image-letter-game/README.md

 <li>Width : windows width</li>
 <li>Height : 200px</li>

-The images appears in this canvas and they moved from left to right on X position.
+The images appears in this canvas and they move from left to right on X position.
+When more images guess the user, the velocity of the new images increment and they move faster

 <br><br>
 <h1>SCORE</h1>